EncyclopediaRed/btcamp-87826/content/careers.md

          Responsibilies: <br />
          <ul>
          <li> Develop and execute the company's marketing strategies including our e-commerce presence, social marketing and advertising, email marketing </li>
-         <li> Write, create, and edit content for ou
+         <li> Write, create, and edit content for our website, blogs,
          </ul>